Incoming Student Resources

 Enrollment Deposits

-All enrolling MA students must submit an enrollment deposit.
+All enrolling MA students must submit an enrollment deposit (exception: BA/MA and MA/MA in Computational Social Science students).
 All enrollment deposits are non-refundable.
 Deposits are applied towards the first quarter tuition bill.

 Health Insurance